On Merge Trees and Discrete Morse Functions on Paths and Trees: Preliminaries

 \end{Ex} \begin{Prop} Let $f\colon X\rightarrow \mathbb{R}$ and $g\colon X\rightarrow \mathbb{R}$ be symmetry-equivalent dMfs on a tree $X$.
-Then $M(X,f)$ and $M(X,g)$ are isomorphic as Ml trees. \end{Prop} \begin{proof} It suffices to consider the case of a single sublevel automorphism $a\in \widetilde{\operatorname{Aut}}(X_c^f[v])$.
-Since symmetry equivalences consist of compositions of sublevel automorphisms, the statement then follows by repeated application of the aforementioned case.
-We consider how the application of a sublevel automorphism $a$ affects the steps of the construction of the induced Ml tree, \Cref{Mer}.
-The sublevel automorphism $a$ does not affect steps that do not remove any critical edge of $X_c^f[v]$ because $a$, by definition, acts identically outside of $X_c^f[v]$.
-When a critical edge of $X_c^f[v]$ is being considered, we observe that $a$ is precisely a simplicial automorphism of $X_c^f[v]$.
-Since simplicial automorphisms preserve the filtration into sublevel complexes, the parts that $X_c^f[v]$ is divided into by considering a slightly lower level induce the same child nodes with the same chirality and label in the induced Ml tree.
-In conclusion, the construction yields the same results as without the application of $a$ during all steps. \end{proof} \begin{Rem} Sublevel automorphisms of dMfs on paths only consist of reflections of the corresponding connected component of a subcomplex.
-When such a connected component of a sublevel complex is considered during the construction of the induced Ml tree, the reflection of the connected component only causes the two new parts that are obtained by considering a slightly lower level to appear as their mirror images.
+Then $M(X,f)$ and $M(X,g)$ are isomorphic as Ml trees. \end{Prop} \begin{proof}[Sketch of Proof] The proposition can be proved by induction over the level $c$ of the sublevel automorphisms that the given symmetry equivalence consists of.
+We check that in each step the single sublevel automorphism $a$ of the connected component $X_c[\sigma]$ with the 1-simplex $\sigma$ labeled $c$ in $X_c$ only affects steps of the construction of the induced Ml tree that consider simplices of $X_c[\sigma]$.
+Moreover, it is straightforward to prove that in these steps, the created nodes and their induced Morse labels are the same as without the application of $a$. \end{proof} \begin{Rem} Sublevel automorphisms of dMfs on paths only consist of reflections of the corresponding connected component of a subcomplex.
+When such a connected component of a sublevel complex of a critical level $c$ is considered during the construction of the induced Ml tree, the reflection of the connected component only causes the two new parts that are obtained by considering a slightly lower level $c-\varepsilon$ to appear as their mirror images.
 In particular, the given dMf attains the same values on the two new parts as before.
 Hence, the two parts that appear are simplicially isomorphic to the ones that appear without application of the reflection. \end{Rem}

 \begin{Def} Let $(X,f)$ and $(X',f')$ be dMfs on trees.
 A \D{component-merge equivalence (cm equivalence) of level $a$} is a bijection $\varphi \colon X \rightarrow X'$ such that one of the following, not necessarily exclusive, cases holds: \begin{enumerate} \item $\varphi$ is a symmetry equivalence. \item $\varphi$ fulfills the following: \begin{itemize} \item $f' \circ \varphi=f$, \item $\varphi$ induces a bijection between the sets of connected components of sublevel complexes such that each restriction $\varphi_{\lvert X_{a-\varepsilon}[v]}\colon X_{a-\varepsilon}[v] \rightarrow X'_{a-\varepsilon}[\varphi(v)]$ is a cm equivalence of some level $b<a$, and \item the edge $\sigma \in X$ with $f(\sigma)=a$ merges the two connected components $X_{a-\varepsilon}[v_1]$ and $X_{a-\varepsilon}[v_2]$ in $X_{a}[v_1]=X_{a}[v_2]$ if and only if the edge $\varphi(\sigma)$ merges the two connected components $X'_{a-\varepsilon}[\varphi(v_1)]$ and $X'_{a-\varepsilon}[\varphi(v_2)]$ in $X'_{a}[\varphi(v_1)]=X'_{a}[\varphi(v_2)]$. \end{itemize} If $\varphi$ fulfills property (2) but not property (1), we call $\varphi$ \D{non-trivial}. \end{enumerate} \end{Def} \begin{Ex} We give an example of two cm-equivalent dMfs on trees.
 The non-trivial cm equivalence from the left-hand-side to the right-hand-side consists of a symmetry equivalence of level $5$ and the attachment of the edge labeled $6$ between the vertices labeled 1 and 3 rather than 2 and 3.
 That is, it is a cm-equivalence of level 6.\\